prashlkam/linux-voice-assistant-gui/README.md

  * pip Packages that must be Installed on the system:
    - pyaudio
-   - pywhatkit (requires internetm connection)
+   - pywhatkit (requires internet connection)
    - pyttsx3
    - speechrecognition
    - pyjokes